 Whanauka Martin Langdon at Te Papa Tongarewa has made this mārama video to show us where to locate Puaka and Matariki in the night sky:

-There are heaps of other brand new resources on the Te Papa website explaining the significance of the stars of the Māori New Year, for kaiako and tauira.
+There are heaps of other resources on the Te Papa website explaining the significance of the stars of the Māori New Year, for kaiako and tauira.

 Alan Gilmore, former superintendent of the University of Canterbury Mount John Observatory at Tekapo, prepared this tau kē star chart to help us find our New Year stars:

 You can download your own jpeg copy of it here…